uikit/uikit-site/docs/pages/lightbox.md

 </div>
 ```

-To override the default lightbox template, add the `template: #ID` option to link to a `template` element with the new lightbox layout.
+To override the default lightbox template, add the `template: #ID` option to link it to a `template` element with the new lightbox layout.

 ```html
 <template id="js-lightbox-template">…</template>